viamrobotics/docs/docs/program/apis/sessions.md

 ### On-Robot Session Management

-The `Session Management API` is not currently provided in the Python SDK.
+The session management API is not currently provided in the Python SDK.
 Use the Go Client SDK instead.

 ### Manage sessions for robot clients